GClunies/reflekt-registry/README.md

 2. The [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html) installed and configured.
 3. A Reflekt project with schemas defined.
 See [Reflekt](https://github.com/GClunies/Reflekt) for details.
 4. An [AWS S3](https://aws.amazon.com/s3/) bucket to host schemas from your Reflekt project.
 See [here](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) for instructions on creating an S3 bucket.
-5. To `reflekt push` schemas from your Reflekt project to your S3 bucket.
+5. Run `reflekt push` to push schemas from your Reflekt project to your S3 bucket.
 See these Reflekt [docs](https://github.com/GClunies/Reflekt#interacting-with-schema-registries) for details.
 6. To clone this repo, `git clone https://github.com/GClunies/reflekt-registry.git`.
 7. To create a virtual environment.
    - This repo contains a `pyproject.toml` file, so you can use `poetry` to create a virtual environment.